unahouExosite/docs/portals/README.md

 }
 ```

-* `<data-source-id-N>` is a 40 character hex string representing the datasource's RID in the One Platform
+* `<data-source-id-N>` is a 40 character hex string representing the data source's RID in the One Platform

 * `<device-info>` is an object documented in the [remote procedure call documentation](https://github.com/exosite/docs/tree/master/rpc#info).
 But only aliases, basic, description, shares, subscribers, tagged and tags are exposed.